turn the other cheek

 This was the faith of Yeshua; He absolutely believed that GOD was His sufficiency.
 He had total confidence that if He allowed evil men to abuse and even kill Him, that GOD would raise Him from that cold dark tomb.
 This was the faith He was endeavoring to impart to His disciples.

 Thus, the heart and purpose of Yeshua's instruction in His sermon was that His followers should always look to GOD and the resurrection.
-We should not be reacting to situations which life throws our way, but we should be disciplined, masters of every emotion.
-Remembering that everything that happens in life is for the sole purpose of teaching us something, then we can be assured that we can face any challenge and even learn from it.
+We should not just be reacting to situations which this life throws our way, but we should be disciplined, masters of every emotion.
+Remembering that everything that happens in life is for the sole purpose of teaching us something, we can be assured that we can face any challenge and even learn from it.

 By instructing them to turn the other cheek, Yeshua was lifting them up onto a higher plain, encouraging them to live in a more righteous and holy manner.
 He was teaching them that instead of always reacting to the actions of others, that they should bridal their emotions and align their conduct according to His directives.
 Thus, in so doing they should become the savory salt of the earth and the guiding and illuminating light on the hill (MATTHEW 5:13-16).
-Only in this way would they be building their eternal house upon a solid rock and not a bed of shifting sand (MATTHEW 7:24-27).
+Only in this way would they be building their eternal house upon a solid rock and not on a bed of shifting sand (MATTHEW 7:24-27).

 As such, Yeshua's additional instruction in the passage to "resist not evil" has to also be understood in this light.
-Yeshua wasn't telling them to just become pansies or pacifists and to stand there while people run them through.
+Yeshua wasn't telling them to just become pansies or pacifists and to stand by while people run them through.
 Rather He was thinking and speaking of the best use of their time and energies in order to develop within themselves what was going to be necessary for their entrance into the kingdom of heaven.
-He was warning them to not be distracted by frivolous and trivial insults and lawsuits but rather keep their eye on the goal of becoming fit for the kingdom of heaven.
+He was warning them to not be distracted by frivolous and trivial insults and lawsuits but rather to keep their eye on the goal of becoming fit for the kingdom of heaven.

 We know that elsewhere in scripture the believer was told that he should indeed resist the devil (1 PETER 5:8-9 JAMES 4:7) and also to resist the evil day (EPHESIANS 6:12).
 Thus we should understand that when Yeshua told them in His sermon to not resist evil He was rather instructing them that they should do their best to not be diverted from their goal and purpose.
 Don't let life's circumstances lure them away from their true calling.
-In other words, don't waste the precious little time that they had in trying to fight against and remedy all of the evils in the world.
+In other words, don't waste the precious little time which they had in trying to fight against and remedy all of the evils in this present world.

 - When we translate the verse back into Hebrew, we see that Jesus was not creating a new saying, but quoting a well-known Old Testament proverb.
 This proverb appears, with slight variations, in Psalm 37:1, 8, and Proverbs 24:19.
 In modern English we would translate this maxim: "Don't compete with evildoers."
 In other words, do not try to rival or vie with a neighbor who had wronged you.